Status: UK target

 The Nigeria native now plays for the same New Jersey high school program that produced UK freshman Kahlil Whitney and former Kentucky guard Isaiah Briscoe, and John Calipari was actually a guest at the school’s basketball camp when he met with Omoruyi and extended a scholarship offer on the spot.

 Omoruyi was impressed with his initial meeting with Calipari, and UK is thought to be near the top of his recruiting list going into the winter, but the 6-foot-11 prospect is in no hurry to make a college decision.
-He will likely take several official visits during (and possibly after) his senior season.
+He will likely take several official visits after his senior season.
+His five finalists are Kentucky, Arizona State, Auburn, Rutgers and UConn.

 Though his skill set is still raw, Omoruyi has high upside, especially as a rebounder and rim-protector.
 He has the type of motor and grit that Calipari likes in his centers, and UK’s otherwise well-rounded 2020 class is still lacking a player of his power and size.